CYX22222003/ProjectKorolev/README.md

 [[https://drive.google.com/file/d/1tr_uZacKAo0kZbNURCK8pCZwQmRrgXMp/view?usp=sharing]]
 #### 4. Insight Generation
-- **Predictive Insights**: Use machine learning or any other tools to predict potential issues or improvements based on historical data.
+- **Predictive Insights**: Predict potential based on the session documents.
     - **Risk Flags**: Identify warning signs that may need immediate attention, such as signs of relapse or worsening symptoms.
-    - *current progress*: We are exploring on different Generative AI models, and the feature is yet to be implemented.
+    - *current progress*: Mental health practitioners are able to download the sentimental analysis reports generated from AI.
+We are working on improving the quality of the sentimental analysis generated.

 #### 5. Actionable Recommendations
-- **Treatment Suggestions**: Provide evidence-based recommendations for next steps in treatment, including potential therapy adjustments.
+- **Treatment Suggestions**: Provide evidence-based recommendations for next steps in treatment including potential therapy adjustments based on mental health practitioners' notes on mode of therapy.
 - **Session Preparation**: Generate summaries and key points for the practitioner before each session to ensure they are fully informed of the patient’s history and current state.
-- *current progress*: We are exploring on different Generative AI models, and the feature is yet to be implemented.
+- *current progress*: We have implemented the feature for storing and displaying patients' history data.
+A simple treatment recommendations feature is implemented and we are working on fine-tuning the GenAI model with more data or prompt engineering techniques.
 ![Screenshot 2024-06-30 200303](https://github.com/CYX22222003/ProjectKorolev/assets/142647056/5fad1044-1d61-49db-bdde-e0ab5a5d81c4)

 [[https://drive.google.com/file/d/16h9DnE6rOdbO59QVKaxxRUuTCrhzdEG8/view?usp=sharing]]